alegelos/iOSCleanNetworking/README.md

 - `CardTokenResponse`
 - `CreatePaymentResponse`

-### Domain mapper extension
+## Domain mapper extension

-When a response model maps into a domain model, the mapper should live in the `Data` layer and use a computed property named `domain`.
+When a response model maps into a Domain model, the mapper must live in the `Data` layer and use a computed property named `domain`.

 Example: